deepgram/kur/docs/source/in_depth_examples.rst

 	kur train speech.yml

-While the model is training you will be able to see interim outputs from the vlidataion dataset.
+While the model is training you will be able to see interim outputs from the validation dataset.
 Watch out for them at the end of each epoch.

 Again, evaluation for speech is just as simple: